 AAA stands for Authentication, Authorization, and Accounting.
-AAA is a mechanism that is used to tell the firewall appliance who the user is (Authentication), what actions the user is authorized to perform on the network (Authorization), and what the user did on the network after connecting (Accounting).
-In this post we will focus on the first element of AAA (that is Authentication).
+AAA is a mechanism that is used to tell the firewall appliance (or any networking appliance) who the user is (Authentication), what actions the user is authorized to perform on the network (Authorization), and what the user did on the network after connecting (Accounting).
+In this post we will see examples how to configure all AAA elements on ASA (that is Authentication, Authorization and Accounting).

 Types of Authentication supported on ASA appliances